Rural Experience Program Guidelines

 6.2 Permanent teachers retain the right of return to their substantive position following the completion of the placement period.
 Temporary and casual teachers do not have right of return to their previous temporary and casual positions.

 6.4 Allowance of $500 per week is only payable during teaching weeks and excludes school holidays unless the placement is for two or more consecutive terms within a school year and will cover the school holiday period within the placement period.
+Allowance may be affected by unpaid leave.

 6.5 Teachers will not be eligible for any further incentives or benefits (eg, rental subsidy, locality allowance, transfer points etc) attached to the school during the duration of the placement.